 Final Summary

-This setup results in a secure, split‑tunnel WireGuard network between a main server and multiple Raspberry Pis, while keeping performance high and avoiding unnecessary complexity.
+This homelab build delivers a secure, high-performance, split-tunnel WireGuard network connecting a central server and multiple Raspberry Pis, without sacrificing internet speed or introducing unnecessary operational complexity.

-The final result is a fast, secure, low‑maintenance homelab with a clearly defined attack surface, intentional access paths, and documented operating procedures — designed for reliability rather than complexity.
+The result is a fast, secure, low-maintenance homelab with a clearly defined and deliberately minimized attack surface, documented access paths, and operational procedures that can be understood, audited, and reproduced by anyone reading this reference — including you, six months from now.

 Leave a Reply